daveM246/AHKMoveToDesktop/README.md

     Simply download the exe and run it.
     To automatically run at logon, place a shortcut to it in your startup folder.
+    Pin th eicon to the visible portion of the system tray to show the current desktop number.

-    Created this from examples in VH.ahk ( https://github.com/FuPeiJiang/VD.ahk ).
+    Created this from examples in VD.ahk ( https://github.com/FuPeiJiang/VD.ahk ).

     How to do it obtained from
 	https://superuser.com/questions/1685845/moving-current-window-to-another-desktop-in-windows-11-using-shortcut-keys